bschnei/arch_a64/README.md

 - [x] build all packages in `base` and `base-devel`
 - [ ] rebuild kernel config and keep audit trail of changes

-# packages that won't build but are needed to build one or more packages in `base`
+### packages that won't build but are needed to build one or more packages in `base`

-- java-environment
+- java-openjdk ([FTBFS](https://bugs.openjdk.org/browse/JDK-8354941?focusedId=14788005&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel) and needs mods)
-- ncompress
+- ncompress (FTBFS likely gcc 15 related)
-- zip
+- zip (FTBFS)